 In many sub-contracts the sub-contractor is required to indemnify the contractor against losses which the contractor may suffer and which arise out of the sub-contract work1.
 An indemnity clause in the sub-contract has to be construed separately from any indemnity provisions in the main contract.
-The sub-contractor can be required to indemnify the contractor for loss caused partly or wholly by the fault of the contractor, but only if: (1) this is expressly stated in the indemnity clause; or (2) the meaning of the words in the indemnity clause is wide enough to provide for loss caused by negligence
+The sub-contractor can be required to indemnify the contractor for loss caused partly or wholly by the fault of the contractor, but only if: (1) this is expressly stated in the indemnity clause; or (2) the meaning of the words in the indemnity clause is wide enough to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.